Square Kilometre Array: History

+The Department of Atomic Energy (DAE) in India and UK Research and Innovation (UKRI) are investigating the possibility of establishing supercomputing facilities to handle data from the Square Kilometre Array radio telescope.
+The UK and India are part of the team developing the computational processing for the SKA radio telescope.
+On 3 January 2024, Indian government approved joining the SKA project accompanied by a financial commitment of ₹1,250 crore which marks the initial step towards ratification as a member state.

 Description

 The SKA will combine the signals received from thousands of small antennas spread over a distance of several thousand kilometres to simulate a single giant radio telescope capable of extremely high sensitivity and angular resolution, using a technique called aperture synthesis.
 Some of the sub-arrays of the SKA will also have a very large field-of-view (FOV), making it possible to survey very large areas of sky at once.
 One innovative development is the use of focal-plane arrays using phased-array technology to provide multiple FOVs.
 This will greatly increase the survey speed of the SKA and enable several users to observe different pieces of the sky simultaneously, which is useful for (e.g.) monitoring multiple pulsars.
 The combination of a very large FOV with high sensitivity means that the SKA will be able to compile extremely large surveys of the sky considerably faster than any other telescope.

-The combined SKA will provide a wide range of coverage, with Australia's Murchison Widefield Array providing low-frequency converage and South Africa's MeerKAT providing mid-frequency coverage.
+The combined SKA will provide a wide range of coverage, with Australia's Murchison Widefield Array providing low-frequency coverage and South Africa's MeerKAT providing mid-frequency coverage.
 There will be continuous frequency coverage from 50 MHz to 14 GHz in the first two phases of its construction.